DXTable

 fields | TableField[] | Yes | - | Table field definitions (see TableField interface) |

-filters | Record<string, string> | No | {} | Filter values (v-model support) |
+filters | Record<string, string> | No | {} | Filter values.
+With v-model, controlled by you; without one, the INITIAL filters and the user can change them |

 filterValues | Record<string, string[]> | No | - | Dynamic filter options from server |